flutter/website/get-started/codelab/index.md

     each row, but they are not yet interactive.
 </li>

-<li markdown="1"> Make the hearts tappable in the `_buildRow`
+<li markdown="1"> Make the name suggestion tiles tappable in the `_buildRow`
     function.
 If a word entry has already been added to favorites, tapping it again removes it from favorites.
-    When the heart has been tapped, the function calls `setState()` to notify the framework that state has changed.
+    When a tile has been tapped, the function calls `setState()` to notify the framework that state has changed.

 Add the highlighted lines: